vitorjrodrigues/settings_LoRa_E32/README.md

 # settings_LoRa_E32

-This is a comprehensive interface to setup EBYTE's LoRa Modules (E32 Series).
+This is a simple and intuitive interface to setup EBYTE's LoRa Modules (E32 Series) using Arduino.

 It is still a work in progress, developed in spare time by a novice Software Engineer.
 As such, suggestions and criticisms are welcome.